 An incentive spirometer will help you expand your lungs by encouraging you to breathe more deeply and fully.
-Using your incentive spirometer along with deep breathing and coughing exercises will help prevent complications such as pneumonia.
+Using your incentive spirometer after your surgery, along with deep breathing and coughing exercises, will help keep your lungs active throughout the recovery process and prevent complications such as pneumonia.

-A video demonstrating how to use your incentive spirometer can be found on MSK’s website at:
+A video demonstrating how to use your incentive spirometer can be found on the Memorial Sloan Kettering Cancer Center (MSK) website at:

 The first time you use it, you will need to take the flexible tubing with the mouthpiece out of the bag.
 Expand the tubing and connect it to the outlet on the right side of the base (see figure).
 The mouthpiece will be attached to the other end of the tubing.

 - Sit upright in a chair or in bed.
 Hold the incentive spirometer upright at eye level.